Cincinnati Fire Apparatus

 Cincinnati, OH 45202

-This station is the department headquarters and it is located on the eastern side of downtown, directly off the 5th Street exit on I-75.
-The station is across the street from the Convention Center, and close to Fountain Square and the major downtown hotels and office buildings.
+This station is the department headquarters and it is located on the western side of downtown, directly off the 5th Street exit on I-75.
+The firehouse is across the street from the Convention Center, and close to Fountain Square and the major downtown hotels and office buildings.
 The station houses a variety of specialized apparatus including one of two heavy rescue companies in the city along with one of the few fire department-run bomb squads in the nation.

 - District 1